 The financial aid office administrator will review the documentation before deciding if the appeal is valid.
 If it is, the financial aid administrator will send a new offer to the student.
 During busier times in the school year this process may take several weeks.

 In the case of a student appealing the loss of financial aid due to academic performance, the administrator must decide if the appeal letter adequately explains the situation.
 Students who have shown a willingness to improve their academic standing have a better chance of seeing their financial aid packages reinstated.
 Some financial aid administrators may place requirements on the student ranging from maintaining a certain GPA to seeking a tutor.

 The time between an appeal and a response may be just a few days or it could last for weeks.
 Each college is different.
 Generally speaking, financial aid offices begin to get busy a few weeks before classes start.
 Things may not slow down until several weeks after classes begin.

 If you feel you deserve reconsideration regarding your financial aid offer, write a letter that's honest and to the point.
 It's the job of the financial aid administrators to match aid packages to students who need and deserve them.

-For more on financial aid and other related topics, take a look at the links on the next page.
+For more on financial aid and other related topics, take a look at the links below.